niki-stadnik/car-fis-display/README.md

-New instrument cluster warning lights
+New instrument cluster and warning lights

 I wanted to keep the factory layout of the warning lights for the time being so i left that part of the display reserved only for them.
 But in the future that can change.